childsb/glusterfs-hadoop-docs/UsingOozie.markdown

     </property>

 --------------------
-Setup your task controllers to support oozie, and make sure oozie is above the min user id.
+** Setup your task controllers to support oozie, ** and make sure oozie is above the min user id.
+You may have to take the below and adapt it to your already existing task controller file.

     cat << EOF > execfile
     yarn.nodemanager.linux-container-executor.group=hadoop